Dynatrace/ef20-k8s-example/README.md

 # Example

-In example folder there are k8s yaml files with configs, secrets and example deployment monitoring 2 SNMP devices - cisco and palo alto.
+In example folder there are k8s yaml files with configs, secrets and example deployment monitoring 2 SNMP devices - cisco and palo alto as well as RabbitMQ Prometheus extension.

 ## Helper scripts